 Narcissistic people are also missing this object consistency, and they are unable to maintain deep emotional connections with others.

 Write down all those times they’ve hurt you, not been there for you, walked away from you, caused you pain, every time you doubt yourself, look at it and remind yourself who they indeed are.

 - Fear plays a big part in keeping most people with a narcissist if that narcissist is a family member or partner.

 The narcissist keeps you trapped with their plays of reward and punishment.
 You fear their reactions and change who you are, walking on eggshells to please them, then when they reward, it confirms in your mind that’s it’s your fault.
 (It was never your fault.)

 Fear from threats they make that could be the covet.
 “You’ll wish you didn’t do that.”
 To the overt. ” you’ll never see the children again.”

-The narcissist has a profoundly wounded ego, and they fear losing control, they fear to be inferior and unimportant.
+The narcissist has a profoundly wounded ego, and they fear losing control.
+They fear being inferior and unimportant.
 So they threaten others to keep control.

 Fear is one of the biggest things in life that keeps people trapped in all areas, fear of failure, fear of success.
 Now it’s not so easy when you’re being threatened, but when you jump over fear, stop thinking about the worst that could happen and start focusing on the best, stay safe, don’t let them know you’re leaving, get out safely, start calling authorities now, get protection orders, refuges—all the help and support you can.

 Fear of judgment, it’s time to start thinking, “who cares what others think.
 I’m a good caring person with good intentions.” they have not lived your life, good people will support you, those who judge you have their own issues, and they are not for you.